KnowThePepper

 Flavor notes: smoky and sweet.

-Buena Mulata Nutrition Facts & Health Benefits
+Buena Mulata Nutrition Facts & Serving Context

 Like most C. annuum peppers, Buena Mulata delivers meaningful nutrition alongside its heat.
 A 100g serving of fresh red pods provides roughly 40 calories, with significant vitamin C (exceeding 100% of daily value at full ripeness), vitamin A from carotenoids, and vitamin B6.